 Born in 1922, Monica Cole was a leader in the field of geo-botany.
-Her career spanned continents and decades.
 She held the position of Chair of Geography at Bedford College for many years.
 Shortly after her retirement in 1975, she received the RGS-IBG Murchison Medal for major contributions to the geography of South Africa and to the understanding of savannas.

 2019: Ruusa-Magano David (Durham University).
 'Land transition and climate change: patterns, drivers and vulnerability of vegetation in southern Africa.'

 Southern Africa is widely acknowledged to be particularly vulnerable to climatic changes, whereby the impacts are expected to exert significant influence on savanna vegetation abundance and biome degradation.
 It is therefore important to understand the effects and interaction of climate, terrain, and anthropogenic activities on vegetation distribution and how this is changing over time.
 This project seeks to unlock a 35-year archive of remote sensing imagery and climate data, enabled by recent developments in cloud-based computing, to build new models to quantify savannah vegetation change.

 2018: Amy Holt (University of Bristol).
 'Subglacial weathering: an overlooked control on silica export to polar oceans'